JaberQezelbash/JaberQezelbash.github.io/_pages/Teaching.md

 Lecturer
 -----
-1. Invwntory Control and Planning (1).
+1. Inventory Control and Planning (1).
     *Full responsibily for teaching this course to undergraduate students.*

 Teaching assistant